How and Where to Find Gold

 III.
 Prospecting Clues: Reading Nature's Signposts

-- For Lodes:
+For Lodes:

-- Iron-stained quartz veins (rusty colors signal sulfides).
+- Iron-stained quartz veins (rusty colors signal sulfides)

-- For Placers:
+For Placers:

-- Black sands: Magnetite/hematite layers in riverbeds trap gold.
+- Black sands: Magnetite/hematite layers in riverbeds trap gold

 IV.
-Why It Matters
+Why It Matters: Economic and Practical Implications

-Gold’s duality—lode versus placer—shapes economies:
+Gold's duality—lode versus placer—shapes economies and prospecting approaches:

-- Placers enabled historic rushes (e.g., Klondike), democratizing wealth but most placer deposits have been exhausted and the remaining are depleting fast.
+- Placers enabled historic rushes (e.g., Klondike), democratizing wealth but most placer deposits have been exhausted

-- Lodes dominate modern mining, yielding long-term, high-volume output but requiring significant investment to locate and extract.
+- Lodes dominate modern mining, yielding long-term, high-volume output but requiring significant investment

-- Tech’s Role: Satellites now map alteration zones for lodes; drones scan river sediments for placers.
+- Tech's Role: Satellites now map alteration zones for lodes; drones scan river sediments for placers

 Conclusion: The Alchemy of Geology